magedsopihy/E-commerce-server/README.md

 Clone this repo to your desktop and run npm install to install all the dependencies.<br />
-install nodemon as a dev dependency and run npm run dev.
+install nodemon as a dev dependency and run npm run dev. make account on cloudinary platform and set up your api name, key and secert.